buddhist-uni/buddhist-uni.github.io/README.md

 # Dedication

-To all my teachers---past, present and future.
+This curriculum is humbly dedicated to all of my teachers---past, present and future.
 Especially you.

 [![DOI](https://zenodo.org/badge/244081930.svg)](https://zenodo.org/badge/latestdoi/244081930)